ABOUT LAKE EDINA

 Printable lake fact sheet

 Water travels from Lake Cornelia to Lake Edina, so the water quality of Lake Cornelia directly impacts the health of Lake Edina.
-The Nine Mile Creek Watershed District is working to control nutrient levels (phosphorous) in the Lake Cornelia.
-The District conducted an alum treatment on Lake Cornelia in May 2020 to help control the level of phosphorous in the lakes.
+The Nine Mile Creek Watershed District is working to control nutrient levels (phosphorus) in the Lake Cornelia.
+The District conducted an alum treatment on Lake Cornelia in May 2020 to help control the level of phosphorus in the lakes.
 This project will work to improve the health of Lake Edina, as well as Lake Cornelia.
 The Nine Mile Creek Watershed District is currently looking into additional projects in the Lake Edina watershed that will work to improve the health of the Lake Edina.

 For information about other past District projects, click here.